jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 When you think of the API for a list, most operations are normally done by indexing.
 But isn't this a global invariant?
 Don't we need to know what other operations have been done to the list to figure out what the index of each character is?

 This is not an easy problem to solve.
-It may also be a contributing reason to why the vast majority of CRDT projects focus on lists or text editing (which is essentially a list of characters).
-Luckily some smart people have figured it out for us so we can look to what they've done for inspiration.
+It may also be a reason as to why the vast majority of CRDT projects focus on lists or text editing (which is essentially a list of characters).
+Luckily for us, some smart people have figured it out for us so we can look to what they've done for inspiration.

 The key insight here is that instead of using relative addressing (e.g. positional indexing), we can use absolute addressing (e.g. using IDs).